 DAVID LEBRUN has served as director, writer, producer, cinematographer, animator and editor on more than sixty films including films on the Mazatec Indians of Oaxaca, a 1960s traveling commune and Tibetan mythology.
 He served as editor on the Academy-award winning documentary Broken Rainbow, about the Hopi and Navajo of the American Southwest.

 Lebrun attended Reed College and UCLA Film School.
 He comes from a background in anthropology and philosophy, and many of his films are attempts to get inside the ways of seeing and thinking of specific cultures, combining techniques of documentary, experimental and animated genres to create a style appropriate to the culture and era of each film.
-Several of Lebrun’s films are explored in detail on this web site, including Proteus, Breaking the Maya Code and Out of the Maya Tombs / Dance of the Maize God.
+Several of Lebrun’s films are explored in detail on this web site, including Proteus, Breaking the Maya Code and Out of the Maya Tombs.
+He is currently working on The Forms: Four Worlds, an immersive exhibition project of animation installations based on over 30,000 photographs of ancient objects.

 Producer ROSEY GUTHRIE has a diverse background in media production, distribution and outreach.
 As Vice President of First Light Video Publishing from 1988 to 1996, she created distribution plans for over two hundred educational films, serving as Associate Producer on over fifteen of the productions.
 From 1996 to 2003 she was Vice President of Panavision Remote Systems, the leader in camera crane equipment.
 In 2003 she returned to filmmaking and has served as Producer for Night Fire Films on Breaking the Maya Code and Out of the Maya Tombs, as well as for the PBS series Craft in America.